DevExpress-Examples/blazor-style-migration/readme.md

 </DxPopup>
 ```

-In v22.1, use the following CSS rule:
+In v22.1, use the following CSS rules:

 ```css
 .customPopup .dxbs-popup-header-button{